learn-co-curriculum/css-essentials-css-fundamentals/README.md

 }
 ```

-In this case this is going to set the color of the text yellow for any element
+In this case, this is going to set the color of the text yellow for any element
 that hasn't had its color property specified elsewhere.

 ### Attribute Selectors